Loading…

 Q8.
 Whether energy audit is must for availing loan from IREDA?

 Ans.
-Yes (Except for the cases where established energy saving items such as CFL/T5 lamps etc. are being proposed.)
+Yes (Except for the cases where established energy saving items such as LED lamps etc. are being proposed.)

 Q9.
 Whether IREDA accredit energy auditors for this purpose?